 PA: Many states and the AAPA accept ACCME certificates.
 Please check with your state's requirements.

 Physicians: The National Commission on Correctional Health Care is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 NCCHC designates this live activity for a maximum of 32.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Social Workers: This program is approved by the National Association of Social Workers (Approval #886452976-2964) for 32.5 social work continuing education contact hours.
+Social Workers: This program is approved by the National Association of Social Workers (Approval #886452976-2719) for 32.5 continuing education contact hours.